Osborne effect: Other examples

 In 1978, North Star Computers announced a new version of its floppy disk controller with double the capacity which was to be sold at the same price as their existing range.
 Sales of the existing products plummeted.
 The company almost went bankrupt, folding in 1984.

 Other consumer electronic products have been continually plagued by the Osborne effect as well.
-In the early 1990s, TV sets' sales were depressed by talk of the imminent release of HDTV, which did not actually become widespread for another 10 years.
+In the early 1990s, TV sets' sales were depressed by talk of the imminent release of HDTV, which did not actually become widespread for another 15 years.

 When Sega began publicly discussing their next-generation system (eventually released as the Dreamcast), barely two years after launching the Saturn, it became a self-defeating prophecy.
-At the time Sega had a history of short-lived consoles, particularly the Sega Mega-CD and 32X, which were considered ill-conceived "stopgaps".
-Those consoles, along with the early release of the Saturn in the United States to compete with Sony's PlayStation, ended sales of Sega's own Genesis and frustrated players (the early release meant they could not afford the console) and developers (the early release of the Saturn forced developers to finish their games) alike.
-These factors quickly led to the failure of the Saturn: following the Dreamcast announcement, sales of Saturn consoles and software substantially tapered off in the second half of 1997, while many planned games were canceled, shortening the console's life expectancy substantially.
-While this let Sega focus on bringing out its successor, the premature demise of the Saturn caused customers and developers to be skeptical and hold out, which led to the Dreamcast's failure as well, and Sega's exit from the console industry.
+At the time Sega had a history of short-lived consoles, particularly the Sega Mega-CD and 32X add-ons, which were considered ill-conceived "stopgaps".
+Those console add-ons, along with the early release of the Saturn in spring 1995 in the United States to compete with Sony's PlayStation, ended sales of Sega's own popular and successful Genesis which frustrated players (the early release meant they could not afford the console) and developers (the early release of the Saturn forced developers to rush to finish their games) alike.
+These factors quickly led to the failure of the Saturn: following the 1997 Dreamcast announcement, sales of Saturn consoles and software substantially tapered off in the second half of 1997, while many planned games were canceled, shortening the console's life expectancy substantially.
+While this let Sega focus on bringing out its successor, the premature demise of the Saturn in 1998 caused customers and developers to be skeptical and hold out, which led to the Dreamcast's failure as well, and Sega's exit from the console industry in March 2001.